Manjil-sharma/Cisco-1814-Router-Recovery/README.md

 - NOTE<br>

-       ROMMON, short for ROM Monitor, is a special diagnostic mode and bootstrap program used by Cisco devices, including routers <br> and switches.
+      ROMMON, short for ROM Monitor, is a special diagnostic mode and bootstrap program used by Cisco devices, including routers and switches.
 It is a low-level software that runs on the device's hardware and provides basic functionalities for booting the device, loading the operating system, and troubleshooting various issues.